-Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 Kidney Disease Define

 Chronic kidney disease(CKD) diet has become so popular nowadays simply because it has grown to be the trend in various races around the world.
 It is more prevalent in people nearing age 60 at about 40%, but kidney failure can show itself to people as young as 20.
 By experience, the youngest patient that I’ve ever handled was a teenager.

 You may notice that you are getting frequent headaches, your skin becomes pale, your limbs start to bloat up, your skin itches, but you don’t see a rash and you feel lethargic all the time.
 If you begin experiencing any of these symptoms, you need to see your doctor as soon as possible.
 Let them know you think you may have kidney disease and ask them to run tests on your kidneys.

 A progression of kidney disease is common among diabetics.
 The kidneys become overworked and they shut down inevitably.
 When this happens, the person is automatically put on dialysis where a machine functions as an artificial kidney.
 At most times, an individual with kidney disease could opt for a transplant, however, this is hardly an option to patients that have diabetes.